 Corporate training roles exist at all levels and may include responsibilities ranging from administrative tasks to managerial oversight.
 Generally, these roles focus on assessing organizational learning and training requirements, creating training materials to fulfill those needs, and delivering the training.
 Training and development professionals need organizational and communication skills, as well as strong knowledge of common human resources practices.

 While researching training and development certifications, we found that most employers look for a combination of human resources and training-based certifications.
-Below, you’ll find the five certifications most commonly requested by employers for training and development job roles.
+Below, you’ll find the certifications most commonly requested by employers for training and development job roles.

 Training and development managers in the top-earning tier can make over $200,000 per year.